- Area of Expertise

 Ellen Johnson Sirleaf

-High Representative for the Peace Fund, African Union Commission; and Former President, The African Development Bank
+High Representative for the Peace Fund of the African Union Commission; former President of the African Development Bank (AfDB)

-Trustee of Friends of Europe, former EU Commissioner and Director General of the World Trade Organisation
+President Emeritus of the Notre Europe Jacques Delors Institute; former European Union Commissioner for Trade; former Director General of the World Trade Organisation (WTO)

-Executive Secretary, the United Nations Economic Commission for Africa
+Executive Secretary of the United Nations Economic Commission for Africa (UNECA)